Abdur-Rahim-sheikh/Light-oj-code-hint/Begineer/1294 - Positive Negative Sign/README.md

 ## Key Idea

-If you analyse the test cases you will get a pattern <h2>happy coding</h2>.
+If you analyse the test cases you will get a pattern <b>happy coding</b>.
 ## hint
 -1 -2 -3 + 4 + 5 + 6 ..............
 = 3 + 3 + 3 .............